What should limited company owners know about bookkeeping?

 Starting with the basics, bookkeeping is essentially record keeping of any type of financial transactions concerning your business.

-This can involve records of sales, payments, purchases and receipts by either your organisation as a whole or individuals within it.
+This can involve records of sales, payments, purchases and receipts by either your organisation or individuals within it.

-Bookkeeping is typically overseen by a bookkeeper, whose responsibility it is to ensure that every type of transaction is collated and recorded.
-An accountant can then use these records for the purpose of creating reports.
+Bookkeeping is typically overseen by a bookkeeper, who ensures that every type of transaction is collated and recorded.
+An accountant can then use these records to create reports.

 Bookkeeping: The essential details

-In the UK, one of the most important uses of bookkeeping records is for the statutory financial statements needed for submitting company accounts to Companies House.
+In the UK, one of the most important uses of bookkeeping records is the preparation of the statutory financial statements needed to submit company accounts to Companies House.

-Your bookkeeping process will need to include information on your sales, your expenses, and the salaries of your employees, and yourself as the director of the company.
+Your bookkeeping process will need to include information on your sales, expenses, employees’ salaries, and yourself as the company’s director.

 In almost all cases, this will be undertaken by your accountant.